Organisation profile

 A Musical Tension and Release Framework for Sonic Interaction Designers

 Choi, M., Andres, J., Hunter, A. & Martin, C. P., 25 Apr 2025, CHI EA 2025 - Extended Abstracts of the 2025 CHI Conference on Human Factors in Computing Systems.
 Association for Computing Machinery (ACM), 7 p.
-45. (Conference on Human Factors in Computing Systems - Proceedings).Research output: Chapter in Book/Report/Conference proceeding › Conference contribution › peer-review
+45. (Conference on Human Factors in Computing Systems - Proceedings).Research output: Chapter in Book/Report/Conference proceeding › Conference Paper › peer-review

 -